-You’ve heard me talk about my kids on the podcast and on the website.
+You’ve heard me talk about my kids on the podcast and occasionally in my Daily News updates.
 Sunny is almost nine and Van turns six and a half today.
 I’m a proud dad and it’s important to me my kids have good role models like I did growing up.
-While my parents were number one, I also remember meeting Rafer Johnson when I was young…Not sure why or where we were, but the fact I met an Olympian has stuck with me for decades.
+While my parents were always number one, I also remember meeting Rafer Johnson when I was young…Not sure why or where we were, but the fact I met an Olympian has stuck with me for decades.

 I’m also hyper aware of what happens to kids when they’re pushed too hard…they resent the very activity their parents are trying so hard to share with their kids, and that’s disastrous and heartbreaking on both ends.
 At this point, Sunny likes to run and climb and play while Van prefers life at a more…leisurely pace.

 It’s a difficult balance that’s especially tough when dad works in the industry and is essentially (well, officially) a professional fanboy.
 All I can do is show my kids the wonders of trail running, how much I enjoy it, how it’s helped me physically and emotionally, and importantly, that there are no barriers to them getting involved: Not their ages, not their genders, not cost, teams, weather, or the fact that they’re both on the skinnier side of the BMI chart.
 It’s also important that they see the relationship between participating and volunteering.
 Believe me, I’m aware of it and check myself every single day.